Ethics and Malpractice Statements

 Hazards for Human or Animal Subjects

-Authors have to clearly state in the publication whether there are any exceptional hazards associated with the use of substances, techniques, or equipment in the research.
+Authors should state clearly in the publication whether there are any exceptional hazards associated with the use of substances, techniques, or equipment in the research.

-The author of any study involving human subjects is responsible for ensuring that the research was conducted in conformity with the principles outlined in the World Medical Association's Declaration of Helsinki (for more information please refer to: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2566407/pdf/11357217.pdf);
+The author of any study involving human subjects is responsible for ensuring that the research was conducted in conformity with the principles outlined in the Declaration of Helsinki – Declaration of Helsinki reccomendations of the World Medical Association's Declaration of Helsinki (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2566407/pdf/11357217.pdf)

 Intellectual Property